1. Submit required documentation to obtain I-20 or DS-2019 (F-1 and J-1 Students).

 After you have registered for classes, you may obtain a photo ID card and DePaul email account.
 The ID card functions as a library card and is required for entry into some buildings and computer labs.
 To obtain your ID card, you will need to visit one of the ID Card Services locations.

 All students are provided a free DePaul email account.
 Accounts can be created and accessed at https://mail.depaul.edu.
-Free online training for your email account is available from Media Production and Training.
+Free online training for your email account is available.

 Students who are enrolled full-time may be eligible for a U-Pass, which greatly reduces the cost of rides on the CTA.
 All eligible students are automatically enrolled in the program and are responsible for picking up the U-Pass and paying the CTA fee.
 Eligibility is determined based on your academic program, credit hours and course locations as it appears on your registration.
 For more information, please visit the U-Pass website.